LiviaMedeiros/poteto/README.md

 # Response headers

-The following HTTP headers are supported:
+The following HTTP response headers are supported:

 - `Server` with fixed value `poteto`
 - `Accept-Ranges` with fixed value `bytes`